SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 ```

 > [!NOTE]
-> Logical expressions and functions can also be used in other ABAP statements.
+> - Logical expressions and functions can also be used in other ABAP statements.
+> - Similar to predicative method calls, individual data objects can represent a relational expression, returning a truth value.
+The expression evaluates to true if the operand's content is not initial.
+The type-specific initial value is checked.
+As an example, `IF flag. ...` corresponds to `IF flag IS NOT INITIAL. ...`.
+>   ```abap
+>   DATA(flag) = 'X'.
+>   IF flag.
+>     ...
+>    ELSE.
+>     ...
+>   ENDIF.
+>   ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>